Log in or create new account to save this product to your wishlist.

 Sandy soils are low in natural nutrients.
 However, sandy soil drains well, so you’re less likely to find soggy patches that challenge new seed growth.
 Again, if your soil is VERY sandy, mix in some topsoil – it will make the earth more absorbent and better able to retain water and nutrients.

-Before you sow your grass seed, remove all weeds and stones and level-out the earth.
+Before you start sowing your grass seed, remove all weeds and stones and level-out the earth.
 If there’s some existing grass, remove it with a grass trimmer.

 Plough and level out the soil – then you’re ready for sowing!